-The type of device used depends on the person's needs (prevention of recurrence or treatment).
+These devices should be prescribed and fitted or applied by a regulated health care professional at the point of care.
+The type of device used depends on the person's needs (prevention of recurrence or treatment) and should be based on the comprehensive assessment.

-- Prevention of recurrence: - Custom therapeutic footwear and orthotics (for those with previous ulcers or amputations) - Treatment: - Nonremovable total contact casting (in the absence of infection and peripheral arterial disease: for forefoot and midfoot ulcers) - Removable cast walker as an alternative to a total contact cast (for those who require frequent dressing changes, or for whom a nonremovable device cannot be tolerated), wheelchair, or crutches
+- Prevention of recurrence: - Custom therapeutic footwear and orthotic devices (for those with previous ulcers or amputations) - Treatment: - Total contact casting (in the absence of infection and peripheral arterial disease; for forefoot and midfoot ulcers) - Removable cast walker (which can also be made irremovable) as an alternative to a total contact cast (for those who require frequent dressing changes, or for whom an irremovable device cannot be tolerated), wheelchair, or crutches